EleutherAI/cookbook/README.md

 # The Cookbook
 Deep learning for dummies, by Quentin Anthony, Hailey Schoelkopf, and Stella Biderman

-All the practical details that go into working with real models!
+All the practical details and utilities that go into working with real models!
 If you're just getting started, we recommend jumping ahead to [Basics](#basics) for some introductory resources on transformers.

 ## Table of Contents